Costs & Financial Aid

 The National Indian Education Association has compiled a list of many of the scholarships and other aid resources that are open to students with Native American heritage.

-The Benefits page of the UW Veterans Center website details the educational assistance programs that are available to U.S. veterans, active duty military and military dependent students.
+The UW Veterans Education Benefits office features information about educational assistance programs that are available to U.S. veterans, active duty military and military dependent students.

 Students based in Washington state can apply for scholarships and other financial aid earmarked for residents of this state.
 There are number of sites that offer information about these kinds of programs, including: